-- B.23 A 'Commonwealth record' has the same meaning as in the Archives Act 1983 (Archives Act) (s 6(1)). - B.24 The Archives Act states that a 'Commonwealth record' means: - a record that is the property of the Commonwealth or a Commonwealth institution, or - a record that is deemed to be a Commonwealth record either by a regulation made under the Archives Act or under s 22 of the Archives Act (which applies to records kept by a Royal Commission or Commission of inquiry) (s 3(1)). - B.25 Some categories of records are excluded from that definition: - 'exempt material', which includes, for example, material included in the memorial collection of the Australian War Memorial, and material included in the collections maintained by the National Library of Australia, the National Gallery of Australia, the National Portrait Gallery of Australia, and the National Museum of Australia - a register or guide maintained by the Archives, namely, the Australian National Register of Records, Australian National Guide to Archival Material or Australian National Register of Research Involving Archives (see Part VIII, Archives Act). - B.26 It is likely that all or most personal information collected or received by an agency will be included in a 'Commonwealth record'.
-Where an organisation is a contracted service provider under a Commonwealth contract, the records collected, received or held by that organisation under the contract may also be Commonwealth records. - B.27 APPs 4.3 and 11.2 require the destruction or de-identification of personal information in certain circumstances (see Chapters 4 and 11).
-These requirements do not apply to information contained in a Commonwealth record.
-Retention, destruction and alteration of Commonwealth records is governed by the Archives Act.
-A Commonwealth record can, as a general rule, only be destroyed or altered in accordance with s 24 of the Archives Act.
-The grounds on which this may be done include with the permission of the
+- B.29 A 'Commonwealth record' has the same meaning as in the Archives Act 1983 (Archives Act) (s 6(1)). - B.30 The Archives Act states that a 'Commonwealth record' means: - a record15 that is the property of the Commonwealth or a Commonwealth institution, or - a record that is deemed to be a Commonwealth record either by a regulation made under the Archives Act or under s 22 of the Archives Act (which applies to records kept by a Royal Commission or Commission of inquiry) (s 3(1)). - B.31 Some categories of records are excluded from that definition: - 'exempt material', which includes, for example, material included in the memorial collection of the Australian War Memorial, and material included in the collections maintained by the National Library of Australia, the National Gallery of Australia, the National Portrait Gallery of Australia, and the National Museum of Australia - a register or guide maintained by the Archives, namely, the Australian National Register of Records, Australian National Guide to Archival Material or Australian National Register of Research Involving Archives (see Part VIII, Archives Act).

-&lt;sup>11 Analytical information collected from cookies (e.g., the number of times a page was visited) will not be personal information under the Privacy Act unless an individual is reasonably identifiable (see paragraphs B.79-B.90 below).
+14 Analytical information collected from cookies (e.g., the number of times a page was visited) will not be personal information under the Privacy Act unless an individual is reasonably identifiable (see paragraphs B.85-B.96 below).

-&lt;sup>12 'Record' is defined in s 3(1) of the Archives Act as 'a document, or an object, in any form (including any electronic form) that is, or has been, kept by reason of: (a) any information or matter that it contains or that can be obtained from it; or (b) its connection with any event, person, circumstance or thing'.
+15 'Record' is defined in s 3(1) of the Archives Act as 'a document, or an object, in any form (including any electronic form) that is, or has been, kept by reason of: (a) any information or matter that it contains or that can be obtained from it; or (b) its connection with any event, person, circumstance or thing'.